How to Scrape Google SERPs using Selenium in Python

 Final Thoughts Before Wrapping Up

-Extracting data from Google SERP can provide insightful information for various purposes like SEO analysis, market research, or even academic purposes.
+In this article, I showed you how to scrape google results data for various purposes like SEO analysis, market research, or even academic purposes.
 While BeautifulSoup makes it easy to parse and extract data, remember to use this power responsibly and abide by legal and ethical considerations.

 Happy data extraction!